maniospas/smoll/docs/std.md

 ```rust
 nn(cstr) -> (cstr value, cstr)
 ```
+Level of abstraction:

-Levels of abstraction: 0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 0 (0 are builtins or raw C code, 1 calls those, etc.)

 ### nn - no new line
-*Defined in: std/core/string.s line 295*
+*Defined in: std/core/string.s line 306*

 Given a value, creates a tuple of (value, \"\").
 This enables the pattern 'print nn value'